soumilibhuniacs2002-hub/Diabetes-ML/README.md

 Further testing and validation will be performed as the project continues to develop.

+🔗 Google Colab

+The basic diabetes prediction system has been implemented and tested in Google Colab.

+👉 "Open the Diabetes ML Prediction System in Google Colab" (https://colab.research.google.com/drive/1_SoaUNXCnhFwnw5IxXqhfSPxWcLm_nHd?usp=sharing)

+The application development is currently ongoing, and the trained Machine Learning workflow will be integrated into the application in future development.

 🚀 Future Improvements

 - Test larger and more diverse datasets.